libinruan/dsge_openmp_mpi_parallel_computing/ReadMe.txt

+ !!
+Hybrid MPI with OpenMP version !!

 Fortran files:

 	(1) main.f90 focuses on the implementation of the Nelder-Mead simplex method on 10 dimensional parameter space.
-	(2) equilibrium.f90 solves for the steady state of the economy.
+(MPI) (2) equilibrium.f90 solves for the steady state of the economy.
 	(3) model.f90 solves the Bellman equations for saving and consumption decisions across generations.
-	(4) variable.f90 initializes most variables to be used in the program.
+(OpenMP) (4) variable.f90 initializes most variables to be used in the program.
 	(5) toolbox.f90 contains all the subroutines that executes evoked numerical methods.